-The Spanish way of life is uniquely theirs: They party late and still get up at a reasonable time to do a day's work.
+The Spanish way of life is uniquely theirs: they party late and still get up at a reasonable time to do a day's work.
 They eat big lunches that go on for hours and then sleep in the afternoon before they finish the workday.
 Travelers can get confused or disappointed with the results of this lifestyle if they don't know what to expect.
 There are a few simple rules to remember: eat late, go out late, and don't try to anything in the mid-afternoon.

 The unusual timing of the Spanish day is all part of the experience of getting to know the country.
-Here are examples of the right and wrong ways to schedule your day in Spain.

 Live on Spanish Time